kaguya-shinomiya/chika-bot/README.md

 # discord.js bot for Chika

-I strongly believe Hayasaka is best girl, so it puzzles myself why I chose Chika as a template for the bot.
+Hayasaka is best girl, so it puzzles myself why I chose Chika as a template for the bot.
 But we've gone too far to turn back now.
+If I started this project from scratch today, I'd use a tool like [Nx](https://github.com/nrwl/nx) and put everything in a mono-repo.
+But I was dumb and divided this project into: the bot itself (this page), [server](https://github.com/shinomiya-corp/chika-server), [landing page](https://github.com/immanuelhume/chika-next), [dashboard](https://github.com/immanuelhume/chika-dashboard), and even a repo just for a freakin prisma [schema file and migrations](https://github.com/shinomiya-corp/chika-schema).

 ## Features